Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Discussion

 In this paper, a number of selection criteria have been implemented for the tracking sample for \bloodhound\ to fulfill the main objective of conducting a robust performance test for \bloodhound\ while utilizing the unique design of the Phat ELVIS project: \begin{enumerate} \item $\submath{z}{infall} \leq 3$, \item $\submath{V}{infall} \geq \SI{10}{\kms}$, \item disrupted in the \disc\ simulations according to \ctrees. \end{enumerate} As a result, our analyses were presented for specific subsets of subhaloes (e.g., BH-total, CT-all, and CT-noBL; see Sec.~\ref{subsec:halo_sample_def}).
 However, we note that the actual intended use-case of \bloodhound\ should be for tracking \textit{all} subhaloes in the simulation, including those that survive in the \ctrees\ merger tree data, and those with lower infall masses.
 This extension would ensure that tracking is performed in a uniform manner for the entire subhalo sample, and it may also have other important consequences.

-For example, while Figures~\ref{fig:cumulative vpeak distributions},~\ref{fig:radial distribution vpeak}, and~\ref{fig:pericentre distribution} suggest that the peak mass functions, radial distributions, and pericentre distributions of \bloodhound\ (BH-total) and \ctrees\ (CT-noBL) converge for subhaloes with lower infall masses ($10\text{--}13~ \mathrm{\kms}$), we suspect that the distributions may diverge again at lower infall masses if the analysis were to also include subhaloes with $\submath{V}{infall} < \SI{10}{\kms}$.
-As shown in Figures~\ref{fig:distance and vmax over time ct and bh} and~\ref{fig:vmax at disruption BH}, \bloodhound's improved tracking capabilities extend to lower masses, and there it may identify a population of surviving subhaloes with $\submath{V}{infall} < \SI{10}{\kms}$ that were previously identified as disrupted in \ctrees.
+For example, while Figs.~\ref{fig:cumulative vpeak distributions},~\ref{fig:radial distribution vpeak}, and~\ref{fig:pericentre distribution} suggest that the peak mass functions, radial distributions, and pericentre distributions of \bloodhound\ (BH-total) and \ctrees\ (CT-noBL) converge for subhaloes with lower infall masses ($10\text{--}13~ \mathrm{\kms}$), we suspect that the distributions may diverge again at lower infall masses if the analysis were to also include subhaloes with $\submath{V}{infall} < \SI{10}{\kms}$.
+As shown in Figs.~\ref{fig:distance and vmax over time ct and bh} and~\ref{fig:vmax at disruption BH}, \bloodhound's improved tracking capabilities extend to lower masses, and there it may identify a population of surviving subhaloes with $\submath{V}{infall} < \SI{10}{\kms}$ that were previously identified as disrupted in \ctrees.
 This effect, combined with corrections made for broken-link subhaloes at lower masses, could result in a significant change in the faint-end slope for both the subhalo peak mass function (Fig.~\ref{fig:cumulative vpeak distributions}) and $z=0$ mass function (Fig.~\ref{fig:cumulative vmax distributions}).
 Thus, extending the subhalo tracking sample to those with lower infall masses will be crucial in obtaining these refined mass functions, as such changes will have important observable consequences for the MW ultra-faint satellite abundance and stream-subhalo interaction.

 In this initial version of \bloodhound, subhalo-subhalo mergers are not explicitly considered.
 Although mergers between subhaloes are relatively rare, they are not completely negligible \citep[e.g.,][]{Wetzel2009, Angulo2009}.
-Not resolving these mergers may not affect the final number count of subhaloes significantly, as merged subhaloes will appear to be disrupted regardless, but the mass evolution and internal dynamics of the ``host'' subhalo in such mergers may be affected.
+Neglecting them is unlikely to significantly impact the final subhalo number counts, as merged subhaloes will appear to be disrupted regardless.
+However, the mass evolution and internal dynamics of the ``host'' subhalo in such mergers may be affected, potentially influencing the tracking process itself.
 Future updates of \bloodhound\ will include mechanisms to handle subhalo-subhalo mergers accurately.